RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 | Extreme Gradient Boosting | 9053.9287 | 243341152.00 | 15599.3955 | 0.4389 | 0.1972 | 0.1044 |
 Table: XGBoost PyCaret Results - Initial Experiment with 5 year BTC Close Price and Lagged Data

-Utilising derived features for training the candidate model yielded

 XGBoost emerged as the best-performing model due to its ability to handle the high volatility characteristic of cryptocurrency data.
 The initial model was configured with the following hyperparmeters:

 - Subsample: 0.7 (to reduce overfitting)